 Opening of bank accounts in local and foreign currencies

-Book keeping and arranging for audit of accounts
+Bookkeeping and arranging for audit of accounts

-We will be happy to provide a quotation upon receiving further details regarding the activities of the proposed company such as estimated turnover, number of staff to be employed, location of company and proposed size of factory.
+We will be happy to provide a quotation upon receiving further details regarding the activities of the proposed company such as estimated turnover, number of staff to be employed, location of the company and proposed size of the factory.

 Business Matching is an innovative service to assist you in finding and meeting potential business partners in China and Hong Kong.
-We will help you find who is interested in your products or services; who is looking for partners and joint ventures; who is looking sell their existing business; who has technology and license to offer; or who is providing just the products, services, components and materials you need.
+We will help you find who is interested in your products or services; who is looking for partners and joint ventures; who is looking to sell their existing business; who has the technology and license to offer; or who is providing just the products, services, components and materials you need.